15 Mistakes I Made in Japan (So You Don't Have To)

 Pro Tip

-Bonus: The Mistake I Still Make
+Bonus: The Mistake Everyone Still Makes

 Buying too much at convenience stores.
 Lawson, FamilyMart, 7-Eleven — they're on every corner and everything looks so good.
 Egg salad sandwiches.
 Onigiri.
 Fried chicken.
 Those perfect little desserts.